-Large areas of the Republic of Kosovo were contaminated by landmines and explosive remnants of war (ERW), including cluster munition remnants (CMR) as a result of the conflict between the Federal Republic of Yugoslavia (FRY) and NATO in 1999.
+Large areas of the Republic of Kosovo were contaminated by landmines and explosive remnants of war (ERW), including cluster munition remnants (CMR) as a result of the armed conflicts between the Federal Republic of Yugoslavia (FRY) and the Kosovo Liberation Army (KLA) in the late 1990s and that of the FRY and NATO in 1999.
 More than 500 casualties were reported due to landmines and ERW, with over 100 dead and more than 400 injured.

 Country Programme